 Saroric gulf islands

-• Ask a quote for a simple transfer or for a transfer with waiting time and return to your place filling the form at the bottom of this page!
+• Request a quote for a simple transfer or for a transfer with waiting time and return to your location by filling out the form at the bottom of this page!

 • PLEASE NOTE:

-OUR DRIVERS ARE NOT TOUR GUIDES and they cannot enter the archaeological sites or museums with you.
-If you are loooking for a guided tour, please search for an Licensed Tourist Guide from EOT (Greek Ministry of Tourism).
-We can serve you ONLY for your transportation to and from the points of interest.
+OUR DRIVERS ARE NOT TOUR GUIDES and cannot accompany you inside archaeological sites or museums.
+If you are looking for a guided tour, please book a licensed tourist guide certified by EOT (Greek Ministry of Tourism).
+We are able to assist you ONLY with your transportation to and from the points of interest.

 Check highlights video from